-The Clifton beaches are a surfer’s paradise offering great swells.
+The Clifton beaches are great for swimming.
 The tides tend to be the strongest at first beach and diminishes as it moves to fourth beach.
 Fourth beach is generally the most populated, with sunbathers and swimmers alike relaxing on the idyllic white sands.
 It’s common to see yachts anchored right of the bay of the fourth beach.

 Clifton’s Summer Secret